 Title No. Sem.
 Grade Prerequisite Description Concert Band 2161 2162 2 9-10 See note below Freshmen and sophomores in band will study intermediate techniques and sacred, contemporary, and traditional band literature as well as basic theory and fundamentals in overall good musicianship.
 The first part of the semester will focus on marching drill and technique and will include rehearsing and performing a marching show to be performed at various events.
 Students will be encouraged to use and develop their talents not only to enrich their own lives but also be of service to their Creator and others.
-Performances will include concerts, community events, some athletic events, and band festivals; in addition, students are encouraged to participate in Solo and Ensemble Festival and perform in smaller ensembles for school chapels, community events, etc. Orchestra 2151 2152 2 9-12 None Orchestra participants will be studying intermediate string ensemble techniques and will perform works representative of several musical styles, eras, genres, and cultures.
+Students will develop collaborative skills and professionalism in working towards their final performances.
+Performances will include concerts, community events, some athletic events, and band festivals; in addition, students are encouraged to participate in Solo and Ensemble Festival and perform in smaller ensembles for school chapels, community events, etc. Orchestra 2151 2152 2 9-12 None Orchestra participants will be studying intermediate string ensemble techniques and will perform works representative of several musical styles, eras, genres, and cultures, along with lessons in music theory and fundamentals in good musicianship.
 Students will be challenged to expand their level of technique and musicianship in a setting where musical study is considered an act of worship to God.
-There will also be units in music theory, aural perception, and fundamentals in good musicianship.
-The orchestra will perform in varying settings throughout the year.
-The student must have prior middle school orchestra experience or have taken at least two years of private string lessons.
+The orchestra will perform in varying settings throughout the year, including the MSBOA District Festival, local church services, school concerts, and in community performances for Sailor Serve Day.
+Students must have prior middle school orchestra experience or have taken at least two years of private string lessons, or may contact the director on a case-by-case basis for joining orchestra.
 Symphonic Band 2166 2167 2 11-12 See notes below/ The Symphonic Band is a select group of junior and senior instrumentalists who are willing to continue developing their God-given gifts to serve their school and community.
 Students must have an above-average interest and skill in the performance of highly technical band literature.
 The first part of the semester will focus on marching drill and technique and will include rehearsing and performing a marching show to be performed at various events.
+Students will develop collaborative skills and professionalism in working towards their final performances.
 Performances will include concerts, community events, some athletic events, and band festivals; in addition, students are encouraged to participate in Solo and Ensemble Festival and perform in smaller ensembles for school chapels, community events, etc. This ensemble does take performance tours on occasion.

-\ Being in the Marching Band requires a firm commitment to the group to make both the music and the drill work.
+Being in the Marching Band requires a firm commitment to the group to make both the music and the drill work.
 Because of the nature of this ensemble, the drop policy for both Concert Band and Symphonic Band in first semester will be different from the drop policy for all other courses.
 Students who choose to drop band after the last Thursday in June will need to present in person a formal petition to a group from the Admin./Counselor Committee and receive the group's permission to drop band.

-\\The ability to perform major and minor scales, various interval studies, sight read, and perform rhythmic drills, along with good basic musicianship, is a prerequisite for membership in the symphonic band.
+The ability to perform major and minor scales, various interval studies, sight read, and perform rhythmic drills, along with good basic musicianship, is a prerequisite for membership in the symphonic band.